Best DIY Home Security Systems

 - Professional monitoring for 12+ months

 Frontpoint Security Equipment

-With Frontpoint you can build a custom system or install a pre-packaged bundle.
-The cheapest Frontpoint kit costs about $100 and features a color touchscreen.
-Basically the system guards against intrusion with entryway sensors, an indoor motion detector and a siren.
+We built a custom system, but Frontpoint offers numerous pre-packaged bundles as well.
+The cheapest Frontpoint kit costs about $100 and comes with a color touchscreen.
+Basically, the system guards against intrusion with entryway sensors, an indoor motion detector, and a siren.